-Our highly interactive business storytelling workshops teach tangible skills that help leaders craft memorable stories and cultivate a culture of storytelling within the organization
+Our highly interactive business storytelling workshops teach practical skills that help leaders craft memorable stories and cultivate a culture of storytelling within the organization

 “Our large marketing team refined our storytelling capabilities to deliver technical information to nontechnical audiences.
 The training also served as a phenomenal team builder.
 We will use Leadership Story Lab’s resources to keep this time of learning and reflection alive throughout our daily work.”